Mean Blood Pressure (MBP) Calculator

 Common Belief: "All patients should achieve MAP 70-100 mmHg"

-Professional Perspective: Individualized targets based on comprehensive assessment provide better outcomes than rigid range adherence.
+Professional Perspective: Individualized targets based on comprehensive assessment generally provide better outcomes than rigid range adherence.

 Systolic vs. MAP Priority Confusion